-If the Company fails to disclose materially price sensitive information in accordance with Listing Rule 3.1, investors who buy or sell the Company's securities during the period of non-disclosure (and possibly other affected stakeholders) may be entitled to bring a class action against the Company.
+If the Company fails to disclose materially price sensitive information in accordance with ASX Listing Rule 3.1, investors who buy or sell the Company's securities during the period of non-disclosure (and possibly other affected stakeholders) may be entitled to bring a class action against the Company.
 Even when they are not successful, class actions can be costly to defend and may have a serious negative effect on the Company's reputation and share price.
 A successful class action could potentially threaten the solvency of the Company.

-- 15.3 The Company's officers (including its directors), employees or advisers who are involved in any contraventions of continuous disclosure obligations may also face criminal penalties and civil liability.
+- 15.3 The Company's officers (including its Directors), employees or advisers who are involved in any contraventions of continuous disclosure obligations may also face criminal penalties and civil liability.
 Substantial penalties or imprisonment, or both, may apply. - 15.4 A person will not be considered to be involved in the contravention if the person proves that they: - a) took all steps (if any) that were reasonable in the circumstances to ensure that the Company complied with its continuous disclosure obligations; - b) after doing so, believed on reasonable grounds that the Company was complying with those obligations. - 15.5 The procedures specified in this Policy are the minimum expected of relevant officers and employees in relation to compliance with the Company's continuous disclosure obligations.
 Depending on the circumstances, officers and employees may have obligations over and above those contained in this Policy. - 15.6 To avoid potential civil or criminal liability, in all situations officers and employees must do everything they reasonably can to ensure that the Company complies with its continuous disclosure obligations.
-In particular, staff must not try to hide or delay "material news", especially when the information is likely to impact the Company's share price.